 - Year founded: 1977

-UnitedHealth Group provides health insurance and healthcare.
+UnitedHealth Group (NYSE:UNH) provides health insurance and healthcare services.
 It sells health insurance products through its UnitedHealthcare division and offers healthcare services through its Optum division.

-Although UnitedHealth Group is one of the largest healthcare companies, it has faced reputational issues in recent years.
+Although UnitedHealth Group is one of the largest healthcare companies, it has faced a number of high-profile issues.
 A subsidiary, Change Healthcare, was responsible for the largest reported healthcare data breach in history last year.
+Additionally, CEO Andrew Witty abruptly resigned in May for personal reasons.

 5. Novo Nordisk